 North House Folk School greatly values the health and safety of its community of students, instructors, staff, and volunteers.
-Therefore, we are closely monitoring the ongoing Coronavirus (COVID-19) situation and want to share our response plan.
+Therefore, we continue to update our safety plans for our on-campus programs.

 Information for Students Attending Campus